 Primarily self-taught but encouraged by her guitarist grandfather, she played on a local radio station at the age of 8 before moving to LA where she was a classmate of Dexter Gordon.

-She later recorded with the legendary tenor saxophonist, as well as working with Dizzy Gillespie, and Billie Holliday, but gave up life on the road for a career in education – in part due to her despondency about the indifference of audiences.
+She later recorded with the legendary tenor saxophonist, as well as working with Dizzy Gillespie, Count Basie and Billie Holliday, but gave up life on the road for a career in education – in part due to her despondency about the indifference of audiences.

 Recommended album: Melba Liston and Her ‘Bones (1959)